Democratic debates: Biden in firing line over immigration policy

 Overall, the second night of the Democratic debate had no standout performer, though Cory Booker arguably put in the best performance of the night.

-In one unfortunate moment for Biden he referred to Booker as “president,” then correcting himself to say “future president.”
+In one unfortunate moment for Biden he referred to Booker as “president”, then corrected himself to say “future president”.

 Booker retorted: “I’m grateful that he endorsed my presidency already.”